CSbyGB/pentips/OSINT/website.md

 # OSINT - Website

-- Check out also the possible tools you can use for website OSINT [here](tools.md#tools-for-website-osint)
+- Check out also the possible tools you can use for website OSINT [here](tools.md#tools-for-website-osint).
+They are all instalable in you Kali VM some of them are even preinstalled on Kali.

 ## Search